mmuller88/mmblog/content/aws-sst-cdk-to-tf/index.md

 ## Step 1: Deploy

 Before you start the migration, make sure your deployment works as expected.
-If you have an SST project follow the instructions for deploying it like `npx sst deploy`.
-After deploying check the functionality of the CloudFormation stacks.
+If you have an SST project, follow the instructions for deploying it like `npx sst deploy`.
+After deploying, check the functionality of the CloudFormation stacks.
 That is super important as that will be your comparison to the Terraform deployment.

 ## Step 2: Generate Terraform from the CloudFormation template

 Now that your deployment from step 1 created at least one CloudFormation stack, you can start the migration.

-Via the AWS Console grab each generated stack and let a chat AI like Claude from anthropic.com or ChatGPT.com generate Terraform from the CloudFormation template.
+Via the AWS Console, grab each generated stack and let a chat AI like Claude from anthropic.com or ChatGPT.com generate Terraform from the CloudFormation template.
 The prompt could look like:

 ```txt
 {